EthanDann/SOC-Automation-Project/README.md

 # SOC Automation Project

-The goal of this project was to gain hands-on experience with a SOC Analyst’s tools, including writing better documentation!
-The project took me from design to start (from scratch) and then to a fully functional lab with responsive capabilities and case management.
+The goal of this project is to gain hands-on experience with a SOC Analyst’s tools.
+The project will take you from design to start (from scratch) and then to a fully functional lab with responsive capabilities and case management.

 ## Components Used